Teodoro Ramos Blanco: Career

 His work was included in the group exhibition, The Latin-American Collection of the Museum of Modern Art (1943), at the Museum of Modern Art in New York City.

 Starting around 1944, Ramos Blanco taught sculpture at the Academia Nacional de Bellas Artes San Alejandro.

 Death and legacy

 Ramos Blanco died in 1972, in Havana.

 His work has been in museum collections, including at the former Riverside Museum, and at the Museum of Modern Art.
 His artist files can be found at the Frick Art Research Library, the Smithsonian American Art and Portrait Gallery Library, and the Schomburg Center for Research in Black Culture.

-The Galería Teodoro Ramos Blanco in Havana bares his name.
+The Galería Teodoro Ramos Blanco in Havana bears his name.